 What is the deadline for the acquisition of the declaration?

-The acquisition of declarations in Section 5 StAG was newly regulated by the Fourth Act to Amend the Citizenship Act (4th StAGÄndG) and the acquisition of declarations was extended by several groups of cases.
-The amendments entered into force on 20.08.2021.
-According to Section 5 (3) StAG, eligible persons have a total of 10 years after the amendment comes into force to submit a declaration of acquisition.
+The acquisition of declarations in Section 5 StAG was newly regulated by the Fourth Act Amending the Citizenship Act (4th StAGÄndG) and the acquisition of declarations was extended by several groups of cases.
+The amendments came into force on 20.08.2021.
+According to § 5 Abs.
+3 StAG, the beneficiaries have a total of 10 years after the amendment comes into force to submit a declaration of acquisition.

-The possibility of acquiring the declaration therefore ends on 19.08.2031.
+The possibility of acquiring a declaration therefore ends on August 19, 2031.
 As this is a cut-off period, the deadline cannot be extended.
-Only if the deadline was missed through no fault of one's own can an application be made for reinstatement in accordance with Section 32 VwVfG.
+Only if the deadline was missed through no fault of your own can you apply for reinstatement in accordance with Section 32 VwVfG.

-Entitled to citizenship according to § 5 StAG?
-We will check your chances and assist you in obtaining a declaration.
+Entitlement to citizenship according to § 5 StAG?
+We check your chances and support you in acquiring a declaration.

 Conclusion